Operation Hush: German preparations

-and at 8:30 a.m., British observers on the far bank saw troops holding out near the Northamptonshire battalion headquarters and a counter-attack was attempted by troops of the Rifle Corps battalion, before the troops opposite were overrun.
+and at 8:30 a.m., British observers on the far bank saw troops holding out near the Northamptonshire battalion headquarters.
+A counter-attack was attempted by troops of the Rifle Corps battalion before the troops opposite were overrun.
 By 8:45 a.m. the captured position was consolidated and some of the blocked British dugouts were excavated by the Germans to rescue the occupants.
-All of the British garrison in the bridgehead was lost and more than 1,284 prisoners were taken; about forty British troops managed to swim the Yser, where they were caught in the German bombardment.
+All of the British garrison in the bridgehead was lost and more than 1,284 prisoners were taken; about forty British troops managed to swim the Yser where they were caught in the German bombardment.
 German casualties were about 700 men.
 Overnight 64 men from the two infantry battalions and four from the 2nd Australian Tunnelling Company swam the river, having hid in tunnels until dark.
-Further inland in the 32nd Division area, from the Geleide Brook to St. Georges, the 97th Brigade was attacked.
+Further inland in the 32nd Division area from the Geleide Brook to St. Georges, the 97th Brigade was attacked.
 The German advance stopped at the second breastwork, which had been made the objective as the ground behind could be easily flooded; a counter-attack overnight by the garrison and some reinforcements regained the position, except for 500 yd near Geleide Brook.
-On 10 July, German smoke-screens, low cloud and fighter attacks made air observation very difficult, although some new German battery positions were detected.
-The new front line was plotted from the air late on 10 July and early on 11 July.
+On 10 July, German smoke-screens, low cloud and fighter attacks made air observation very difficult but some new German battery positions were detected.
+The front line was plotted from the air late on 10 July and early on 11 July.
 An extra flight was transferred to 52 Squadron for artillery observation of the great concentration of German guns but when British aircraft began to direct artillery-fire, they found that the Germans had put smoke generators around the main batteries to conceal them.